-- Nominated Designated Safeguarding Lead who provides support to staff members to carry out their safeguarding duties; - Agreed and published clear roles and responsibilities; - Adopted a case management approach to the identification, assessment and support of learners at risk of harm; - Notify the appropriate agencies so that they can investigate and take any necessary action.
-It is not the responsibility of centre staff to investigate suspected abuse; this is a matter for Social Services, the Police and/Multi Agency Safeguarding Hub; - Apply agreed procedures when sharing information about a learner.
+- Nominated Designated Safeguarding Lead, Designated Deputy Safeguarding Lead and a team of managers who are also Centre Safeguarding Officers to support staff members to carry out their safeguarding duties; - · Agreed and published clear roles and responsibilities; - Adopted a case management approach to the identification, assessment and support of learners at risk of harm including keeping records of actions taken and DSL/DDSL referral decisions made; - Notify the appropriate agencies so that they can investigate and take any necessary action.
+It is not the responsibility of centre staff to investigate suspected abuse; this is a matter for the relevant external agencies; - Apply agreed procedures when sharing information about a learner.